 A limited owner has a common law power to make a demise for a term not exceeding the duration of his own estate1.
-Every power of appointment over, or power to convey or charge land or any interest in it, whether created by a statute or other instrument or implied by law, and whether created before or after the commencement of the Law of Property Act 1925 (not being a power vested in a legal mortgagee or an estate owner in right of his estate and exercisable by him or by another person in his name and on his
+Every power of appointment over, or power to convey or charge land or any interest in it, whether created by a statute or other instrument or implied by law, and whether created before or after the commencement of the Law of Property Act 1925 (not being a power vested in a legal mortgagee or an estate owner in right of his estate and exercisable by him or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.